DChoLee/video_place_recognition/README.md

 # video_place_recognition
 VTT 3rd year

-# place recognition software for Friends video based on scene change detector
+# Place recognition software for Friends video based on scene change detector
 This repository contains codes and pre-trained checkpoints of a place recognition model and scene change detector for Friend video.

 # Requirements